sarahc-dev/Flock/README.md

 Expo will generate a QR that can be used to open the app on your phone.
 To do this, you'll need [Expo Go](https://expo.dev/client), which will run the app.

 ## Demonstration

+We developed Flock as our team's final project for [Makers Academy](https://makers.tech/).
+To see the app in action, check out our presentation at Makers demo day [here](https://www.youtube.com/watch?v=poiWhBTU_ys&t=285s).
+In the video, you can also hear us talk about our strategy and development process if you want to know more about the app.

 ## Approach